hamburger

 • The main teachings of Mahavira include Ahimsa, Brahmacharya, Aparigraha, Asetya, and Satya.

-24 Tirthankara of Jainism for UPSC Exam
+24 Tirthankara of Jainism UPSC

 Candidates who desire to work as Government officials must cover the entire Syllabus of UPSC and read the NCERT books or study material on important subjects.
-24 Tirthankara of Jainism UPSC comes under the Indian Art, Culture, Literature, and Architecture section of the UPSC Syllabus.
+24 Tirthankara of Jainism comes under the Indian Art, Culture, Literature, and Architecture section of the UPSC Syllabus.
 Candidates can examine the Art and Culture Notes for UPSC preparation to learn the topic thoroughly.

-24 Tirthankara of Jainism for UPSC Questions
+24 Tirthankara of Jainism UPSC Questions

 Candidates can also study NCERT Books for UPSC to make a strong foundation before picking advanced UPSC books for Prelims and Mains preparation.
 The aspirants can practice the questions pertaining to 24 Tirthankara of Jainism.